Privacy Policy

 We restrict access to your information to only those persons who need to use it for the relevant purpose.

-Please note that during the operating of our business, we collect and maintain aggregated, anonymised or de-personalised information which we may retain indefinitely.
-When your information is no longer needed it may be treated this way, or securely erased or destroyed.
+Please note that during the operation of our business, we collect and maintain aggregated, anonymised or de-personalised information which we may retain indefinitely.
+When your information is no longer needed, it may be treated this way, or securely erased or destroyed.

 Here is a list of the rights that all individuals have under data protection laws.
 They don’t apply in all circumstances.
 If you wish to use any of them, we’ll explain at that time if they are engaged or not.